Model predictive control: Overview

 The models used in MPC are generally intended to represent the behavior of complex and simple dynamical systems.
 The additional complexity of the MPC control algorithm is not generally needed to provide adequate control of simple systems, which are often controlled well by generic PID controllers.
 Common dynamic characteristics that are difficult for PID controllers include large time delays and high-order dynamics.

 MPC models predict the change in the dependent variables of the modeled system that will be caused by changes in the independent variables.
 In a chemical process, independent variables that can be adjusted by the controller are often either the setpoints of regulatory PID controllers (pressure, flow, temperature, etc.) or the final control element (valves, dampers, etc.).
 Independent variables that cannot be adjusted by the controller are used as disturbances.
 Dependent variables in these processes are other measurements that represent either control objectives or process constraints.

 MPC uses the current plant measurements, the current dynamic state of the process, the MPC models, and the process variable targets and limits to calculate future changes in the dependent variables.
 These changes are calculated to hold the dependent variables close to target while honoring constraints on both independent and dependent variables.
 The MPC typically sends out only the first change in each independent variable to be implemented, and repeats the calculation when the next change is required.

 While many real processes are not linear, they can often be considered to be approximately linear over a small operating range.
 Linear MPC approaches are used in the majority of applications with the feedback mechanism of the MPC compensating for prediction errors due to structural mismatch between the model and the process.
 In model predictive controllers that consist only of linear models, the superposition principle of linear algebra enables the effect of changes in multiple independent variables to be added together to predict the response of the dependent variables.
 This simplifies the control problem to a series of direct matrix algebra calculations that are fast and robust.

 When linear models are not sufficiently accurate to represent the real process nonlinearities, several approaches can be used.
 In some cases, the process variables can be transformed before and/or after the linear MPC model to reduce the nonlinearity.
 The process can be controlled with nonlinear MPC that uses a nonlinear model directly in the control application.
 The nonlinear model may be in the form of an empirical data fit (e.g. artificial neural networks) or a high-fidelity dynamic model based on fundamental mass and energy balances.
 The nonlinear model may be linearized to derive a Kalman filter or specify a model for linear MPC.

-An algorithmic study by El-Gherwi, Budman, and El Kamel shows that utilizing a dual-mode approach can provide significant reduction in online computations while maintaining comparative performance to a non-altered implementation.
-The proposed algorithm solves N convex optimization problems in parallel based on exchange of information among controllers.